-States have also been implementing clean energy targets, which requires electricity providers to eliminate greenhouse gas emissions, without a focus on the source of the energy generation.
+States have also been implementing clean energy targets, which require electricity providers to eliminate greenhouse gas emissions, without a focus on the source of the energy generation.
 Such efforts complement the RPS requirements by focusing on items such as energy efficiency, demand response resources, transmission, and emissions reporting - to reduce, remove, prevent, or offset any carbon emissions.

 In addition, nine states - Alaska, Indiana, Kansas, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, and Utah - have non-binding renewable/clean energy goals.
-Nebraska was the latest state to establish a goal, in 2021.
+Nebraska was the latest state to establish a goal in 2021.
 Utah enacted legislation in March 2008 that contains some provisions similar to those found in renewable portfolio standards adopted by other states.
 However, certain provisions in the legislation may be more accurately described as a renewable portfolio goal.
-XXXXVIII

-The following compares the District's RPS requirement to nearby statesxxxviii:
+The following compares the District's RPS requirement to nearby states:

-- District of Columbia: 100% by 2032 (the solar energy requirement continues to increase to 10.0% by 2041) - Delaware: 40% by 2035Maryland: 50% by 2030New Jersey: 50% by 2030 - North Carolina: 12.5% by 2021Pennsylvania: 8% by 2020-21 - Virginia: 100% by 2050
+- District of Columbia: 100% by 2032 (the solar energy requirement continues to increase to 15% by 2041)

+- Delaware: 40% by 2035

+- Maryland: 50% by 2030

+- New Jersey: 50% by 2030

+- North Carolina: 12.5% by 2021

+- Pennsylvania: 8% by 2020-21

+- Virginia: 100% by 2050